 One who practices or professes a formal approach to programming may also be known as a programmer analyst.
 The term programmer can be used to refer to a software developer, software engineer, computer scientist, or software analyst.
-However, members of these professions typically possess other software engineering skills, beyond programming; for this reason, the term programmer is sometimes considered an insulting or derogatory oversimplification of these other professions.
+However, members of these professions typically possess other software engineering skills beyond programming.
+For this reason, the term programmer is sometimes considered an oversimplification of these other professions.

 What does a Computer Programmer do?

-A computer programmer (often shortened to programmer or coder) figures out the process of designing, writing, testing, debugging/troubleshooting, and maintaining the source code of computer programs.
+A computer programmer figures out the process of designing, writing, testing, debugging/troubleshooting and maintaining the source code of computer programs.
 This source code is written in a programming language so the computer can 'understand' it.
 The code may be a modification of an existing source or something completely new.

 Some, especially those working on large projects that involve many programmers, use computer-assisted software engineering (CASE) tools to automate much of the coding process.
 These tools enable a programmer to concentrate on writing the unique parts of a program.
-Programmers working on smaller projects often use “programmer environments,” applications that increase productivity by combining compiling, code walk-through, code generation, test data generation, and debugging functions.
+A programmer working on smaller projects will often use “programmer environments,” applications that increase productivity by combining compiling, code walk-through, code generation, test data generation, and debugging functions.

 As software design has continued to advance, and some programming functions have become automated, programmers have begun to assume some of the responsibilities that were once performed only by software engineers.
 As a result, some computer programmers now assist software engineers in identifying user needs and designing certain parts of computer programs, as well as other functions.